-About a year ago, a video posted by YouTube user, Sarah and the Wolves, went viral.
+Sometime ago, a video posted by YouTube user, Sarah & the Wolves, went viral.
 It showed Wiley, a wolfdog hybrid, crying over the loss of a beloved family member.
 Many were touched, and it prompted people to believe that canines can indeed experience grief the same way humans can.

 When dealing with a pet that’s going through a period of sorrow, always remember to be kind and patient.
 Try thinking of activities such as a play date at the park, lots of cuddle time or even signing up for a new sports/agility class to help take his mind off his loss.